 USA’s 50th state is a world-famous holiday destination for good reason.
 Despite boasting a population of fewer than 1.5 million people, the archipelago’s eight main islands punch well above their weight on the world stage - welcoming millions of visitors every year through their mix of spectacular volcanic landscapes, balmy tropical temperatures, stunning surfing action, unique wildlife and rich culture.
 Hawaii’s picturesque topography has also graced countless cinemas and TV screens over the decades - no doubt enhancing the island chain’s reputation as something of a tropical paradise.
 But, before you rush off to buy tickets to your own Pacific adventure, you might want to brush up on Hawaii’s many charms.
+Start by looking for a place to stay among the best yoga retreats and camper rentals in the state.
 Read on for a list of just some of the things Hawaii is famous for.

 Hawaiians take their food seriously, be it the luxury Kona coffee that is grown on the archipelago - and which is among the most expensive coffees in the world - to the simple charms of tinned Spam…with a characteristic Hawaiian fusion twist.
 And no, you didn’t read that wrong - I said Spam.
 It might sound like a punchline from a Monty Python sketch, but Hawaiians really do love their Spam musubi - the self-same Spam that John Cleese, Terry Jones, Michael Palin et al spent so much time lampooning back in the 1960s.
 In Hawaii, it is enjoyed as comfort food - and in a big way!
 Some six million cans of the processed pork are consumed on the archipelago every single year - or five cans for every person.
 That’s a lot of Spam.